Feedback

 ART 107Color Theory and Design5 CR HUMF, W, Sp

 Presents color theory and application of color in two-dimensional design.
 Emphasizes color mixing, color relationships and visual impact, as well as psychological and symbolic uses of color.
 Successful completion of ART 106 recommended.
 May include designing with computers.
+Lab hours are required for this course.

 Prerequisites: None